nickp60/riboSeed/README.md

 ## Output

-This outputs two main directories: map and results.
-If --temps is true, temporary files from the mapping scheme will be retained, and is useful for assessing problems.
+This outputs two main directories: `map` and `results`.
+If `--temps` is true, temporary files from the mapping scheme will be retained, and is useful for assessing problems.
-The results directory will contain a 'mauve' directory with all the extended fragments, the mapped fastq files, and a de_novo and de_fere_novo folder, containing the results with the de novo mapping and supplemented mapping, respectively.
+The results directory will contain a 'mauve' directory with all the extended fragments, the mapped fastq files, and a `de_novo` and `de_fere_novo` folder, containing the results with the *de novo* mapping and supplemented mapping, respectively.

 ## Suggested Running